The Terracotta Army

 Terracotta Army Facts

-- Attraction name: The Qin Tomb and Terracotta Warrior and Horses
+- Attraction name: The Qin Tomb Terracotta Warriors and Horses

 The Terracotta Army figures’ excavation is regarded as one of the greatest discoveries of the 20th century.
 It had lain underground for more than 2000 years before farmers digging a well in 1974 uncovered what is now considered one of the greatest archaeological sites in the world.